 - Go to Call Center > Agent > Agent.
 All extensions with call center agent function enabled display.
-(Clicking Extensions opens the IP extensions configuration page.
-For information, see Configuring IP extensions on page 175.) - 2.
+Clicking Extensions opens the IP extensions configuration page.
+For information, see Configuring IP extensions on page 162. - 2.
 Select the extension you want to configure and click Edit. - 3.
 Select an agent profile.
-For more information, see Configuring agent profiles on page 267. - 4.
-For Managed departments, click in the field and select the departments to be managed by this agent if required. - 5.
-Click Close.

-- 6. Click Member of Queues to select the call queues to join. - Queues: Click in the field and select the queues of which you want the extension/agent to be a member.
-Click Close. - Main/Outgoing queue: This option is for collecting the outgoing calls from all queues by this agent and displaying them in Working with call queue statistics on page 268.
-You can select any queue of which this agent is a member for that purpose except None which will not collect agent's outgoing call information. - Click OK. - 7.
-Add skill sets for the agent by clicking New under Skill Sets. - 8.
+For more information, see Configuring agent profiles on page 249. - 4.
+For Managed departments, click the + sign and select the departments to be managed by this agent if required. - 5.
+Click Member of Queues to select the call queues to join. - Queues: Select the gueues of which you want the extension/agent to be a member, and click Close. - Main/Outgoing queue: This option is for collecting the outgoing calls from all queues by this agent and displaying them in call queue statistics (See Working with call queue statistics on page 250).
+You can select any queue of which this agent is a member for that purpose except None which will not collect agent's outgoing call information.
+Click OK. - 6.
+Add skill sets for the agent by clicking New under Skill Sets. - 7.
 Select the skill set for the agent, including skills and level, and click Create.
-For more information about agent skills and levels, see Adding agent skill sets on page 265 and Creating agent skill levels on page 265. - 9.
+For more information about agent skills and levels, see Adding agent skill sets on page 248 and Creating agent skill levels on page 248. - 8.
 Click OK.

-To set up a user group
+To set up an agent group